YuanTian1991/Inivata_Coding_Test/README.md

 ## Summary

-This is a very good coding test among all coding test I have done, which involved with file processing, string manipulation, data structure organising, and automation with function.
+This is a very good coding test among all coding test I have done, which involved with file processing, string manipulation, data organising, and automation with function.

 To address this test, I wrote a function `AmpliconAnalysis()` to preprocess amplicon files along with reference/gene data all together, and return all mutations existing in this amplicon.